Dobiasd/frugally-deep/README.md

 particle swarm optimization? verteilen, gute habe gravitation, andere fliegen dahin, momentum, random speed changes annealing, best reproduces with mutation and worst dies

-json rausschreiben zwischendurch (losses, weight distribution) (temp, rename), html viewer dazu start one async task per filter in layer? (fplus::execute_paralelly?)
+json rausschreiben zwischendurch (losses, weight distribution) (temp, rename), html viewer dazu visualize layer and filters as images start one async task per filter in layer? (fplus::execute_paralelly?)

 Affine layer- flow layer?
-or instead of affine: http://torch.ch/blog/2015/09/07/spatial_transformers.html Local Response Normalization layer? batch normalization (as layer?) (zero mean/unit variance) or at least normalize input and outputs to zero mean/unit variance write function that does this with a dataset
+or instead of affine: http://torch.ch/blog/2015/09/07/spatial_transformers.html Local Response Normalization layer?

+normalization: input and outputs to zero mean/unit variance write function that does this with a dataset can also be used for single mini-batches

 Skip connection aka computational graph?
 Caffee import?